Erdiko/user-admin/README.md

 `composer create erdiko/user-admin [PROJECT NAME]`

-###### NOTE - Minimum Stability

-Please note that at this time, you may need to set the minimum stability to "DEV" until we finalize our stable release.
-Simply add this flag to the command string above.

-` --stability DEV`
+###### Note about versions

+Since this project is still under heavy development we recommend running the latest from the develop branch.

+If you would like to tell composer to use the develop branch use this command instead of the one above.

+`composer create erdiko/user-admin [PROJECT NAME] dev-develop`

+#### Create your docker containers

-#### Enter the newly created project directory
+Enter your newly created project directory and run docker compose.

 `cd [PROJECT NAME]`

-#### Start your docker container

-`docker compose up -d`
+`docker-compose up -d`

+If you don't have docker compose installed you can install by following the instructions here, [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/).
+You can, of course, just create create your own lamp stack if you wish.
+If you create your own enviornment the weboot is /public/default/ and the database config is in /app/config/shared/database.json

+#### Install the users database

+Follow the instructions in erdiko/users to update your database.
+Check your vendor folder for this package or go to the github repo at [https://github.com/Erdiko/users](https://github.com/Erdiko/users).

 #### View your new project in your browser